loris-verga/TheDualityOfSimilarity/_includes/intro.md

     <li><b>p &lt; 0.05</b></li>
   </ul>
   <p>
-    The sign and significance mirror the embedding findings, but the strength is even weaker.  <br>
-    Here, stylometric distance shows an <b>almost non-existent</b> linear relationship with link sentiment.  <br>
+    The sign and significance mirror the embedding findings, but the strength is even weaker.
+Here, stylometric distance shows an <b>almost non-existent</b> linear relationship with link sentiment.
 While statistically detectable, it is far too small to matter in practice.
   </p>
 </div>